 How many co-op meetings are there per semester?

 We meet three sessions of 8 weeks each (fall, winter, and spring), that means we meet 24 times per year.

-There are also field trips, family events, mom's night out, date night, and a special dads event (all optional and fun)!
+There are also field trips, family events, adult's night out, and date nights (all optional and fun)!

 Can I register for just one class?